sitapati10/LinearRegressionAssignment/README.md

 ## Table of Contents
--- Contains a python file with the model.
+- Contains a python file with the model.
--- Contains a pdf file with subjective questions answers.
+- Contains a pdf file with subjective questions answers.

 <!-- You can include any other section that is pertinent to your problem -->

 ## General Information
 - What is the business probem that your project is trying to solve?
-        Predicting the rentals of a biking system.
+        Predicting the rentals that are going to happen.
+How the bike rentals will be given the weather conditions (like sunny or cloudy or windy),temperature,holiday or weekend.

 <!-- You don't have to answer all the questions - just the ones relevant to your project. -->